collinsjosephj/refactoringstore/README.md

 ## DEPLOYMENT

-The deployed application can be found on GitHub Pages:
+The deployed application can be found on GitHub Pages at:  [https://collinsjosephj.github.io/refactoringstore/]